Sudan army demands rivals' surrender as cease-fire runs out

 The conflict has raised fears of a spillover from the strategically located nation to its African neighbors.

 “Chad is for the moment trying to remain neutral … (but) Chad will be forced to pick sides if Sudan continues its descent into civil war,” said Benjamin Hunger, Africa analyst for Verisk Maplecroft, a risk assessment firm. ___ Magdy reported from Cairo.
-Associated Press correspondent Fay Abuelgasim contributed from Beirut.
+Associated Press correspondent Fay Abuelgasim in Beirut contributed to this report.

 Credit: AP